Statutory guidance

 You should not assume that a licence will be granted or engage in any activities prohibited by trade sanctions until your licence has been granted.

-A licence may be granted for the export, supply and delivery, making available, or transfer of nuclear-list goods or technology without the prior approval of the UNSC where the export, supply and delivery, making available, or transfer relates directly to:
+A licence may be granted for the export, supply and delivery, making available, or transfer of nuclear-list goods or technology without the prior approval of the Committee where the export, supply and delivery, making available, or transfer relates directly to:

-(2) the export of Iran’s enriched uranium in excess of 300 kilograms in return for natural uranium; or
+(2) the export of Iran’s enriched uranium in excess of 300 kilograms in return for natural uranium, or

 (3) the modernisation of the Arak reactor based on the agreed conceptual design and, subsequently, on the agreed final design of such reactor,